Bartolus99/L5_OS_Coursework/README.md

 <h1> Windows Backup Script </h1>
 by Josh Button

-What is it?
+What is it?<p>
-A Powershell script with a GUI for configuration of Folder Backup and Restoration on Windows!
+A Powershell script with a GUI for scheduling and configuring backups and restorating files.

 <h2>Includes</h2>
 <ul>
   <li>Check boxes to choose which folder to back up</li>